heliy/OPIPP/README.md

 # OPIPP: Optimization-based Pairwise Interaction Point Process

-A Python implementation of **OPIPP**, a method for precisely generating artifical **retinal mosaics**, the spatial organization of retinal neurons.
-[Here](tutorial/0.background.md) is a short introduction of the background.
+A Python implementation of **OPIPP**, a method for precisely generating artificial **retinal mosaics**, the spatial organization of retinal neurons.
+[Here](tutorial/0.background.md) is a short introduction to the background.

 ## Pipeline